Symplectomorphism group relations and degenerations of Landau-Ginzburg models: Toric preliminaries

-is a polynomial which vanishes on degenerate sections.
-We also recall that the discriminant $\Delta_A : \linsys{A} \to \C$ is a polynomial that vanishes on the closure of the set of sections with a singularity in the maximal torus orbit of $\mcx_Q$.
-It is worth mentioning that there exist sets $A$ for which the discriminant $\Delta_A$ is a constant.
+is a polynomial which vanishes on degenerate sections (see \cite[Chapter~10]{GKZ}).
+We also recall that the discriminant \gls{Adisc}$\Delta_A : \linsys{A} \to \C$ is a polynomial that vanishes on the closure of the set of sections with a singularity in the maximal torus orbit of $\mcx_Q$.
+Note that there exist sets $A$ for which the discriminant $\Delta_A$ is constant.
 These cases yield toric varieties that are called dual defect and are studied in \cite{dicksturm}.